rachitkumar/Bosch-Internship-UBC-Students/readme.md

 <br/>
 ![](assets/images/stuttgart-u-bahn-map.jpg)

-It is important to know that the cost to travel in zone 1 is 2.50€ (2.37€ if you pass by the official VVS app, internet required).
-The cost to travel to Renningen from Stadtmitte is ~5.50€ (~11.00€ for a two way traject).
+It is important to know that the cost to travel in zone 1 is 2.50€ (2.37€ if you pay by the official VVS app, internet required).
+The cost to travel to Renningen from Stadtmitte is ~5.50€ (~11.00€ for a two way ticket).
 The cheapest option is to travel in zone one to take the city-link.

 There are student plans and other plans available but since I am not using them I cannot help.
 The handsome and extroardinary  Mahdin will fill this section.

+There is a student plan whereby you get six months of unlimited travel in the entire Stuttgart region for €300.
+This needs to be purchased at an SSB ticket centre (such as in Hauptbahnhof and Schwabstraße).
+Note that the six month periods are fixed (e.g., only March-August or October-March) so plan ahead.

 <h4 id="driving"> 2.2.4 Driving </h4>